 Hurricane risks of which you may not be aware and what else you can do to be prepared.
 Topics we rarely hear about when discussing hurricane preparations are sewage disposal and the catastrophic health problems caused by open sewage and contaminated water supplies.
-An extended loss of electricity or severe damage to utility facilities could present major problems for Palm Beach County residents.
+An extended loss of electricity or severe damage to utility facilities could present significant problems for Palm Beach County residents.
 If there are major delays in restoring sewage service to your neighborhood, you may find that disposal can become a big problem.

 Even if you still have running water during or right after a hurricane, local utilities may ask that you not use anything that discharges into the sewer system.
-They do so in case there are damaged pipes or equipment that would prohibit the operation of the system.
-Failure to properly dispose of human wastes can lead to epidemics such as typhoid, dysentery and diarrhea.
+They do so in case there is damaged pipes or equipment that would prohibit the operation of the system.
+Failure to properly dispose of human wastes can lead to epidemics such as typhoid, dysentery, and diarrhea.
 Here are simple steps that any family can take to prevent such dangers and discomforts:

-First, be sure to have the following basic supplies: heavy-duty plastic bags, twist ties, disinfectant, toilet paper, small trash can or large bucket with tight lids, household liquid chlorine bleach, liquid anti-bacterial soap, moistened towelettes or other type of wipes.
+First, be sure to have the following basic supplies: heavy-duty plastic bags, twist ties, disinfectant, toilet paper, small trash can or large bucket with tight lids, household liquid chlorine bleach, liquid anti-bacterial soap, moistened towelettes or another type of wipes.

 If the toilet is NOT able to be flushed, it can still be used.
 Remove all the water in the toilet bowl and line the bowl with a heavy-duty plastic bag.
 Lower the seat back down over the bag, and it is ready to use.
-When finished, add a small amount of disinfectant (1 part liquid bleach to 10 parts water), securely tie the bag and dispose of it in a garbage can or some other container with a tight fitting lid.
+When finished, add a small amount of disinfectant (1 part liquid bleach to 10 parts water), securely tie the bag and dispose of it in a garbage can or some other container with a tight-fitting lid.
 Make sure you line this container with a heavy-duty plastic bag.
 Eventually, local authorities will provide a means to dispose of these bags.
-In multi-family dwellings, managers should have plans for the collection of such containers and for their final disposal.
+In multi-family dwellings, managers should have plans for the collection of such containers and their final disposal.

 Continue practicing regular hygiene habits, such as brushing your teeth, washing your face, combing your hair and even washing your body with a wet washcloth.
 This will help prevent the spread of disease and irritation, as well as help relieve stress.